q1e123/Network-resource-monitor/README.md

 * [SOCI](https://github.com/SOCI/soci)

 # Features
+## Data gathering
-* OS detection
+* OS
-* RAM detection (total, avalabile, used)
+* RAM (total, avalabile, used)
-* CPU usage detection (all cores)
+* CPU usage (all cores)
-* rx and tx detection for a network interface
+* rx and tx for a network interface
+* running processes with their PID, CPU and RAM usage
+* user list
+* installed programs
+* avalabile storage
+* environment variables

+## Client
 * Real time plotting of CPU, RAM and network usage
-* Running processes detection with their PID and CPU and RAM usage
-* Transmition of data through network using sockets
-	* CPU usage
-	* RAM
-		* total
-		* used
-		* avalabile
-	* OS
-	* User
-* Real time tracking of a system
+* Real time tracking of running processes
-* User roles (normal and administrator)
+* Local usage data log

+### Admin area
-* Adding new users and systems or changing cuurent data via admin interface
+* Adding new users and machines for server
-* Client can create local usage data log and send it after to the server to put it in the database
+* Real time tracking of machines

+## Network
+* Communication protocol at application layer based on TCP
+* Transmition of system states
+* Transmition of local logs
+* Transmition of system state (on or off)

+## Server
-* Storing usage data in a database
+* Storing data in a MySQL database
+* User roles (normal and admin)
+* Login based on current user and hardware id

 ## New features
 For a list with features that I am currently working on you can check [TODOs file](TODOs.md)